erem2k/codingame/README.md

 # codingame
-My solutions for Codingame puzzles
+My usually quick and dirty solutions for Codingame puzzles.
+Right now includes all Easy and select Medium puzzles